generaxion/axio-starter/README.md

 #### Gutenberg styles

-Aucor Starter includes default Gutenberg styles on front-end and overrides them with from theme.
+Axio by Generaxion includes default Gutenberg styles on front-end and overrides them with from theme.
 This makes a site more future-proof as Gutenberg will have breaking changes in future where some features will not work properly without correct styles (and default styles will take care of them to some degree).
 You may have to override some opinionated defaults, though.

 In Gutenberg editor, there are still lots of default styles so there might be a few inconsistensies between front-end and back-end.
 This will get better in future versions of Gutenberg and starter.